0xsyr0/Awesome-Cybersecurity-Handbooks/README.md

 END NOTE: As always, it is pretty hard to point out every source for different tools or payloads.
 If i used your payload anywhere in my notes and you wanted to be mentioned, feel free to reach out to me on [Twitter](https://twitter.com/syr0_) and i will add you asap.

 If you like the project, give it a :star: or share it on various platforms.
-My goal is to build resources for people to help them on their career.
+My goal is to create and to gather resources for people to help them on their career.

 Thank you for reading.